Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Just trying to figure out the pesky progress meter and how I want to portray that during the matching game.
 Tomorrow I will finish that up and work on the flashcard portion of the application, which should hopefully be simpler/quicker!

+## Day 37: August 4, 2019

+**Today's Progress**: Completed the flashcard wireframes/detailed information within my quiz application.

+**Thoughts**: Figured out how to show progress!
+Decided to make it simpler rather than harder.
+Flashcard ideation went quickly because that's what prompted me to want to create this whole application.
+Tomorrow I am hoping to wireframe/write up info about the Test component.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.